Background and Education

 Jennifer Stackhouse: Biographical Sketch

-Prior to being an academic educator, I was a dancer and dance teacher specializing in pre-ballet, creative dance, and adult beginning ballet, and I have a degree in Fine Art.
-My natural leadership strengths led me to become the studio manager at The Portland Ballet.
+My road to education was not a direct one.
+Initially I was a dancer and then dance teacher specializing in pre-ballet, creative dance, and adult beginning ballet.
+My natural leadership strengths led me to become the studio manager at The Portland Ballet where I managed schedules, payroll, calendar, supported performances and more.
+It was fulfilling but ever the learner, I sought a new challenge.

-I live in SE Portland in the Woodstock neighborhood with my husband and our two daughters.
-A few of my favorite things are spending time with my family, drawing, reading, singing with my brother and being outdoors.
-When I am not at schools, you might spot me on the river, where I paddle and outrigger with my Dragon Boat team The Castaways.
+I live in Portland with my husband and our two daughters.
+A few of my favorite things are spending time with my family, gardening, traveling, cooking, singing with my brother and being outdoors.
+When I am not at schools, you might spot me supporting my daughters at their high school sport events.

-Prior to being an academic educator, I was a dancer and dance teacher specializing in pre-ballet, creative dance, and adult beginning ballet, and I have a degree in Fine Art.
-My natural leadership strengths led me to become the studio manager at The Portland Ballet.
+My road to education was not a direct one.
+Initially I was a dancer and then dance teacher specializing in pre-ballet, creative dance, and adult beginning ballet.
+My natural leadership strengths led me to become the studio manager at The Portland Ballet where I managed schedules, payroll, calendar, supported performances and more.
+It was fulfilling but ever the learner, I sought a new challenge.

-I live in SE Portland in the Woodstock neighborhood with my husband and our two daughters.
-A few of my favorite things are spending time with my family, drawing, reading, singing with my brother and being outdoors.
-When I am not at schools, you might spot me on the river, where I paddle and outrigger with my Dragon Boat team The Castaways.
+I live in Portland with my husband and our two daughters.
+A few of my favorite things are spending time with my family, gardening, traveling, cooking, singing with my brother and being outdoors.
+When I am not at schools, you might spot me supporting my daughters at their high school sport events.

 Education